arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![Stack Build Information](assets/cloud_stack_info.png)

-Now, the stack is ready for operation with AWS S3 is integrated with the Arduino Cloud and automated CSV data export functionality.
+Now, the stack is ready for operation with AWS S3, which is integrated with the Arduino Cloud and automated CSV data export functionality.

 ## AWS S3 CSV Exporter Result